-5.4 We believe we are particularly strong in a number of the "process" areas e.g. Finance, Council Tax, Planning, Benefits and have made significant strides in moving to a more web-based environment.
+We believe we are particularly strong in a number of the "process" areas e.g. Finance, Council Tax, Planning, Benefits and have made significant strides in moving to a more web-based environment.
 We've managed these changes with a minimum of problems.

-5.5 We still need to do some work around the Overview and Scrutiny process but that is continuing to develop.
-Our Member training structure is well established and we've proved more that capable of handling large numbers of new Members in one go, as happened with "all out" elections in May 2002.
+Overview and Scrutiny is continuing to develop.
+Our Member training structure is well established and we've proved more than capable of handling large numbers of new Members in one go, as happened with "all out" elections in May 2002.
+However, our member training programme continues to endure and develop.

-5.6 We consider we've achieved a good balance between running services ourselves and contracting out.
+We consider we've achieved a good balance between running services ourselves and contracting out.
 Whilst a number of our services are externalised, we believe we've kept enough core staff to be able to deliver quality services and respond effectively to new challenges.
 However, we do recognise we need to do more in terms of systematically reviewing our capacity to achieve all that we wish to achieve, and review our work programme accordingly.

-5.7 We do have some issues of succession planning in the next two years and need to build up our management/supervisory capacity over a period.
+We have some issues of succession planning in the next two years and need to build up our management/supervisory capacity over a period.
 Our workforce development plan will help us to do this.
-The next major organisational change is planned for 2005.
+The next major organisational change is planned for implementation from 2005.

-5.8 The District has completed and implemented many positive outcomes from not just the Best Value Review process but also from other reviews of its service areas, with high levels of Member ownership.
+The District has completed and implemented many positive outcomes from the Best Value Review process and also from other reviews of its service areas, with high levels of Member ownership.
 We have learnt that the Best Value Review process can be lengthy with significant inputs.
 Examples of where the Best Value process has worked well include Leisure and Planning.

-The Housing Best Value Review was valuable as a process in terms of systematic review but the outcomes have yet to be fully realised.
-Good examples of our service operation review process include our withdrawal from Dial-a-Ride and its replacement with taxi vouchers, including the promotion of disability friendly vehicles.
+The former was crucial to the delivery of the new leisure contract whilst the latter has helped us to develop and sustain our performance in planning services.
+The Housing Best Value Review was valuable as a process in terms of systematic review but the outcomes are still being implemented.
+Good examples of our service operation review process include our withdrawal from Dial-a-Ride and its replacement with taxi vo uchers, including the promotion of disability friendly vehicles.

-5.9 As outlined, Partnership working has been an area of continuous growth and one which we've embraced across a range of areas.
+As outlined, Partnership working has been an area of continuous growth and one which we've embraced across a range of areas.
 Often the District Council's role is pivotal in partnerships and we often carry out the additional task of administrating and facilitating the partnership grouping as part of our Community Leadership role until the capacity exists within the Partnership for us to step aside e.g. Crime and Disorder, LSP.
 We need to regularly review the many partnership arrangements we now have in place to ensure that they continue to deliver effectively to our community.
-Our recent member review of outside bodies and our involvement/representation on them is a good example of the Council's emerging work in this area (RDCSA 17).
+Our recent member review of outside bodies and our involvement/ representation on them is a good example of the Council's emerging work in this area (RDCSA 17).